dgiot/dgiot/Windows.md

 Depending on your visual studio version and OS, the paths may differ.
-The first path is for rebar3 port compiler to find `cl.exe` and `link.exe` The second path is for Powershell or CMD to setup environment variables.
+The first path is for rebar3 port compiler to find `cl.exe` and `link.exe` The second path is for CMD to setup environment variables.

 ### Erlang/OTP

-Install Erlang/OTP 23.2 from https://www.erlang.org/downloads
+Install Erlang/OTP 24.2.1 from https://www.erlang.org/downloads
-You may need to edit the `Path` environment variable to allow running Erlang commands such as `erl` from powershell.
+You may need to edit the `Path` environment variable to allow running Erlang commands such as `erl` from CMD.

-To validate Erlang installation in CMD or powershell:
+To validate Erlang installation in CMD :

-* Start (or restart) CMD or powershell
+* Start (or restart) CMD

 * Execute `erl` command to enter Erlang shell